 Finally, many healthcare professional organizations such as the American Pharmacists Association offer career guides.

 Mentors are people who provide advice and guidance or serve as role models throughout a working professional’s career.
 Mentors can come in the form of prior supervisors, professors, academic advisors, colleagues, or friends already working in the field.

 Shadowing a current provider gives you a better idea of what job duties are associated with each healthcare profession.
 Most academic programs require observation hours with a working professional to allow students to understand day-to-day activities in the field.
 This allows people to determine their likes and dislikes related to the field early on.
-Often times, healthcare professionals are willing to provide mentorship and guidance beyond observation hours.
+Oftentimes, healthcare professionals are willing to provide mentorship and guidance beyond observation hours.
 Your advising office may be able to help arrange shadowing opportunities, or you could call local providers and ask about their shadowing policies.
 “How to Find Someone to Shadow” provides additional strategies.

 Choosing the healthcare profession that is a good fit for you can be difficult.
 However, there are steps you can take along the way to ensure you are getting the support and education you need to prepare for making your choice.
-There are many resources available which can assist in providing answers, details, and direction during this process.
-In addition to in-person supports such as mentors and academic advisors, there are many online options to share resources and information.
-Social media groups, job postings, healthcare websites, departmental websites at universities, virtual career fairs all can provide valuable information.
+There are many resources available that can assist in providing answers, details, and direction during this process.
+In addition to in-person support such as mentors and academic advisors, there are many online options to share resources and information.
+Social media groups, job postings, healthcare websites, departmental websites at universities, and virtual career fairs all can provide valuable information.
 While choosing a career is a large decision to make, doing research will allow you to be more informed regarding which choice may be a good fit.